4 Scientific Secrets To Live Longer (And Build Your Bones)

 2. Decrease Protein Consumption To Increase Longevity

-The Save Our Bones Program does not advocate strict vegetarianism or veganism, although it is compatible with these types of diets.
+The Osteoporosis Reversal Program does not advocate strict vegetarianism or veganism, although it is compatible with these types of diets.
 Rather, the Program recommends moderate animal protein intake that is well below what the average Westerner consumes.
 Not only is this pH-balanced diet ideal for reversing and preventing bone loss; it also increases your lifespan, as a breakthrough study confirms.

 Over 6,000 adults between the ages of 50 and 65 were evaluated for the study, which was conducted by researchers at the University of Southern California.
 Participants’ consumption of milk, cheese, and meat – all rich sources of animal protein – were analyzed and they were divided into three groups: high (at least 20% of daily calories from plant and/or animal protein), moderate (10-19%), and low-protein (less than 10%).